The Power of Regularization in Solving Extensive-Form Games: Regularized Counterfactual Regret Minimization ( Reg-CFR )

 \subsection{Main result}

 Given the regret decomposition in Lemma~\ref{regret-difference-bound-main-text}, we instantiate the regret minimizer in each information set by the regularized version of the Dual Stabilized Optimistic Mirror Descent algorithm \citep{hsieh2021adaptive-DS-OptMD}, i.e., {\tt Reg-DS-OptMD}.
 The DS-OptMD algorithm in \citep{hsieh2021adaptive-DS-OptMD} achieves constant regret in two player zero-sum NFGs, which to the best of our knowledge, is the state-of-the-art result that achieves this desired property.
 Hence, we develop our local regret minimizer based on this algorithm.
-For any information set $h\in\cH^\cZ$ and $t=1,2,...,T$, the full update rule of our proposed algorithm, Regularized Counterfactual Regret Minimization ({\tt Reg-CFR}), follows\kz{have we really defined $D_{\psi^\Delta}$ before? also, shall we recall $\psi^\Delta$ here (and remind people that everything is happening in ``simplex''), which was why we use $\Delta$ (not $\cZ$) here?}\my{We define $D$ for general $\psi$ so that I don't think we need to define $D_{\psi^\Delta}$ here.
-And $D_{\psi^\Delta}$ already emphasize it is in a simplex?}
+For any information set $h\in\cH^\cZ$ and $t=1,2,...,T$, the full update rule of our proposed algorithm, Regularized Counterfactual Regret Minimization ({\tt Reg-CFR}), follows